-About GSV Asset Management
+About NeXt Asset Management

-Our investment activities are managed by GSV Asset Management, an investment adviser registered under the Advisers Act.
-GSV Asset Management is led by Michael T. Moe, our president, chief executive officer and chairman of our board of directors.
+Our investment activities are managed by NeXt Asset Management, an investment adviser registered under the Advisers Act.
+NeXt Asset Management is led by Michael T. Moe, our president, chief executive officer and chairman of our board of directors.
 Mr. Moe co-founded and previously served as chairman and chief executive officer of ThinkEquity Partners, an asset management and investment banking firm focusing on venture capital, entrepreneurial and emerging growth companies.
 Prior to founding ThinkEquity, Mr. Moe served as Head of Global Growth Research at Merrill Lynch and before that served as Head of Growth Research and Strategy at Montgomery Securities.
 Mr. Moe has written extensively about investing in the emerging growth equity markets and his book, "Finding the Next Starbucks," has gone through three printings in five languages.
 Mr. Moe's book articulates his investment process and philosophy which have been refined over more than two decades in the investment community.

-Mr. Moe is assisted by Stephen D. Bard, our chief financial officer, chief compliance officer, treasurer and corporate secretary and Luben Pampoulov, our vice-president, whom we refer to collectively as GSV Asset Management's senior investment professionals.
+Mr. Moe is assisted by Stephen D. Bard, our chief financial officer, chief compliance officer, treasurer and corporate secretary and Luben Pampoulov, our vice-president, whom we refer to collectively as NeXt Asset Management's senior investment professionals.
 Each of Messrs.
-Moe, Bard and Pampoulov is a principal of GSV Asset Management.
-We believe we benefit from the proven ability of our investment adviser's senior investment professionals and its Advisory Board to identify attractive investment opportunities, conduct diligence on and value prospective investments, negotiate terms, and manage and monitor a diversified portfolio of those investments.
-See "Portfolio Management - Advisory Board to GSV Asset Management."
+Moe, Bard and Pampoulov is a principal of NeXt Asset Management.
+Messrs.
+Moe, Bard and Pampoulov have over 50 years of combined investing experience.
+We expect to benefit from the proven ability of our investment adviser's senior investment professionals and its Advisory Board to identify attractive investment opportunities, conduct diligence on and value prospective investments, negotiate terms, and manage and monitor a diversified portfolio of those investments.
+See "Portfolio Management - Advisory Board to NeXt Asset Management."
 Our investment adviser's senior investment professionals and Advisory Board members have broad investment backgrounds, with prior experience at investment banks, commercial banks, unregistered investment funds and other financial services companies, and have collectively developed a broad network of contacts to provide us with our principal source of investment opportunities.

-GSV Asset Management also leverages Mr. Moe's relationship with Candlestick a joint venture arrangement between Candlestick Network, LLC, a California-based financial research firm of which Mr. Moe is a member, and Candlestick Advisors Pvt.
-Ltd., an India-based financial research firm, to access Candlestick's proprietary research and analytical capabilities in the private company space.
-Candlestick presently focuses on developing research and analysis regarding non-public rapidly growing companies similar to those we intend to target for investment.
-Since its formation in 2010, Candlestick has used its proprietary research and valuation processes to evaluate over 30 emerging private companies across the internet media, green technology and education industries.
-We expect that our investment adviser's access to the proprietary research developed by Candlestick with respect to the types of companies in which we intend to invest will provide GSV Asset Management with a more in-depth knowledge base with respect to our prospective investments.
-While we do not expect to enter into a long-term contractual arrangement with Candlestick, through Mr. Moe's relationship with Candlestick, our investment adviser has the ability to access Candlestick's proprietary research on an as-needed basis without limitation, subject to the payment of customary fees by our investment adviser to Candlestick for the use of its resources.
-Any costs associated with accessing Candlestick's research capabilities will be borne by our investment adviser, without reimbursement from us.
+NeXt Asset Management also intends to leverage Mr. Moe's relationship with NeXtUp a joint venture arrangement between NeXtUp Network, LLC, a California-based financial research firm of which Mr. Moe is a member, and Candlestick Advisors Pvt.
+Ltd., an India-based financial research firm, to access NeXtUp's proprietary research and analytical capabilities in the private company space.
+NeXtUp's analyst team is led by Suresh Balaraman, the 2008 recipient of Financial Times' "World's Top Analysts" recognition, who was named to The Wall Street Journal's Master Stock Pickers in 2005.
+NeXtUp presently focuses on developing research and analysis regarding non-public rapidly growing companies similar to those we intend to target for investment.
+Since its formation in 2010, NextUp has used its proprietary research and valuation processes to evaluate over 30 emerging private companies across the internet media, green technology and education industries.
+NeXtUp's research universe currently includes companies such as Facebook, Twitter, LinkedIn, Zynga and Bloom Energy.
+We believe that our investment adviser's access to the proprietary research developed by NeXtUp with respect to the types of companies in which we intend to invest will provide NeXt Asset Management with a more in-depth knowledge base with respect to our prospective investments.
+In addition, any costs associated with accessing NeXtUp's research capabilities will be borne by our investment adviser, without reimbursement from us.